 Hula Hooping – a way to lose belly fat fast at home!

 I couldn’t end this section about exercise without mentioning the fastest and most effective belly fat toner I’ve ever personally tried – hula hooping.
 The caveat is it must be a weighted hula hoop for maximum effectiveness, but this is exercise is seriously effective if you do it every day as it tones your abdominal muscles pretty fast.

 You can hula hoop anywhere, even in front of the TV, and you only need to do it about 20-30 minutes 5 x per week to see quick results.
 The adult weighted hula hoop (specifically designed for the job) is a cheap investment and is my number one recommendation for fat burning, along with a variety of the other suggestions on this list – the more the better.

 If you want to keep will power and determination up then track your food intake and activities.
 You can do this really simply and easily with modern technology and use apps and fitness trackers; or even go the old-fashioned way of hand written charts, or journaling.

 Whatever you choose, just be sure to do it; it will make all the difference to see some kind of reference to your progression as it will create accountability, and this is a proven and effective way to keep you going when things get tough.

 For example, you can leave your food, exercise, body and weight goals on a chart pinned to the fridge for everybody in your household to keep an eye on.
 This way, if you feel like caving in you will have an incentive to keep going as you’ll have other people to answer to, in the nicest possible way of course.

-I would love to hear how you get on on your health and fitness journey, and if you would like to leave a comment, or if you need any more advice then please don’t hesitate to drop me a comment below.
+I would love to hear how you get on on your health and fitness journey, so if you would like to leave a comment or you need any more advice, then please don’t hesitate to drop me a comment.
 What works for you?
 Do you have your own weight loss tips?
-I’m sure they would be of benefit to others if you were to post them.
+I’m sure they could be of benefit to others if you were to post them.